dillionmegida/dillionmegida.com/src/pages/p/8. understanding-event-target-and-use-cases/index.md

 - I set variable references to the input tag and the initially empty h1 tag.

-- I listened for every change event on the input and applied a function that sets the value of the input to the contents of the h1 tag.
+- I listened for every change event on the input and applied a function that sets the value of the input to the content of the h1 tag.

 - I used the `target` property to target the input.